yatosdev/digima-ex/README.md

 # digima-ex
-simple management system for small business
+Simple management system for small business with JWT AUTH